apache/shenyu-website/versioned_docs/version-2.7.0.2/user-guide/proxy/mcp-tool-proxy.md

     * For example, if you configured `contextPath` as `mcp`, then your `endPoint` should be configured as: `http://localhost:9195/mcp/sse`.

     * Here, `localhost:9195` is the IP and port of your gateway (default port is `9195`), and `/mcp` is the `contextPath` configured during integration.

+* Third, the mcpServer plugin does not include request forwarding functionality.
+To perform remote tool invocation, please enable the corresponding proxy plugin for proxying.
+You can refer to [Quick Start with McpServer](../../quick-start/quick-start-McpServer).

 Then you can invoke tools via the `mcpClient` through the gateway easily.